Donetsk People's Republic: Russian invasion of Ukraine (since 2022)

-On 19 April 2022, a town hall assembly was reportedly organized in Russian-occupied Rozivka, where a majority of attendees (mainly seniors) voted by hand to join the Donetsk People's Republic.
+On 19 April 2022, a town hall assembly was reportedly organised in Russian-occupied Rozivka, where a majority of attendees (mainly seniors) voted by hand to join the Donetsk People's Republic.
 This came despite two hurdles: the raion was outside the borders claimed by the DPR, and the raion had not existed since 18 July 2020.
-The vote was claimed to be rigged, and organizers threatened anyone voting against it with arrest.
+The vote was claimed to be rigged, and organisers threatened anyone voting against it with arrest.

 On 21 May 2022, the town of Oskil in the Kharkiv Oblast was declared part of the DPR.
 The town was later recaptured by Ukrainian forces during the Kharkiv Counteroffensive.

 Dmitry Medvedev, the former Russian president and as of July 2022 vice chairman of the Russian Security Council, in July 2022 shared a map of Ukraine where most of Ukraine, including DPR, had been absorbed by Russia.

 Der Spiegel reported that forcibly recruited men from Donbas were used as cannon fodder.
 According to DPR officials, more than 3,000 were killed and over 13,000 wounded, "a casualty rate of 80 percent of the initial fighting force."
-Human rights activists reported a huge – up to 30,000 people as of August 2022 – death toll among mobilized recruits in clashes with the well-trained Armed Forces of Ukraine.
+Human rights activists reported a huge – up to 30,000 people as of August 2022 – death toll among mobilised recruits in clashes with the well-trained Armed Forces of Ukraine.
 On 16 August 2022, Vladimir Putin stated that "the objectives of this operation are clearly defined – ensuring the security of Russia and our citizens, protecting the residents of Donbass from genocide."

 Annexation by Russia

 On 20 September 2022, the People's Council of the Donetsk People's Republic scheduled a referendum on the republic's entry into Russia as a federal subject for 23–27 September.
 It was widely described as a sham referendum by commentators and denounced by various countries.
-On 21 September, Russian President Putin announced a partial mobilization in Russia.
-He said that "in order to protect our motherland, its sovereignty and territorial integrity, and to ensure the safety of our people and people in the liberated territories", he decided to declare a partial mobilization.
+On 21 September, Russian president Putin announced a partial mobilisation in Russia.
+He said that "in order to protect our motherland, its sovereignty and territorial integrity, and to ensure the safety of our people and people in the liberated territories", he decided to declare a partial mobilisation.
 On 30 September 2022, Russia's president Vladimir Putin announced the annexation of the DPR along with the Luhansk People's Republic and two other oblasts of Ukraine in an address to both houses of the Russian parliament.
 On 12 October 2022, the United Nations General Assembly voted in Resolution ES-11/4 to condemn the annexation.
 The resolution received a vast majority of 143 countries in support of condemning Russia's annexation, 35 abstaining, and only 5 against condemning Russia's annexation.